tmore9534/Low-Level-Design/design_patterns/structural/adapter/adapter.md

 ## Adapter Design Pattern
 - Adapter pattern is used to connect incompatible systems by providing a compatible interface.
 - It acts as a bridge between a client and an third party external system.
-- we should avoid tochange the client to support the webservice, since some other subsytem might be using it.
+- we should avoid to change the client to support the webservice, since some other subsytem might be using it.

 ## Use case
 - Flexibility: Allows integration of third-party libraries by providing interface and without modifying the client